ClickHouse/ClickHouse/docs/en/operations/table_engines/mergetree.md

 TTL date_time + interval
 ```

 You can set the `interval` by any expression, returning the value of the `DateTime` data type.
-For example, you can use the `INTERVAL` operator and [time interval](../../query_language/operators.md#operators-datetime) operators.
+For example, you can use [time interval](../../query_language/operators.md#operators-datetime) operators.

 ```
 TTL date_time + INTERVAL 1 MONTH